EmployeeIssues.comU.S. Employee Rights in Plain English

 At Will Employment Definition

-Grammatically speaking, the term at will should be hyphenated, as in at-will employment.
-However, because not everybody knows that, we omit the hyphen to make it easier for visitors to find this article in a Web search.
+Did you know?Grammatically speaking, the term at will should be hyphenated, as in at-will employment (but not as in employment at will).
+We've omitted the hyphen to make it easier to find this article in a Web search.

 In other words, at will employment means that employees may generally quit their jobs at anytime and for any, no or even unfair reasons.

 By the same token, employers may generally fire or layoff employees at anytime and for any, no or even unfair reasons.
 (That's the inference of the saying, "I serve at the pleasure of the board of directors.")
-However, employers are limited by exceptions, which are noted on the next page.
+However, employers are limited by exceptions, several of which are noted on the next page.

 At will employment also means that employers may decline to hire job candidates for any, no or even unfair reasons, except for those noted on the next page.